harshkhaatar-tech/PiePay-Backend/README.md

-# PiePay Backend Assignment – Offer Service
+# PiePay Backend Service

-This repository contains the backend solution for PiePay's take-home assignment.
+This repository contains the PiePay backend service.
 It allows detecting, storing, and querying Flipkart payment offers using a clean and scalable Express.js + MongoDB API.

 ---